aufam/cppxx/README.md

 # cppxx

 **cppxx** (C++ PlusPlus) is a lightweight, TOML-based build system for C++ projects.
-It aims to be simpler and more declarative than tools like CMake, while still supporting modern project features like external dependencies, per-target configuration, and flexible build modes.
+It aims to be simpler and more declarative, while still supporting modern project features like external dependencies, per-target configuration, and flexible build modes.

 ---